cruznunez/blackjack_advisor/README.md

 blackjack_advisor takes in a number between 2-10 and the letters 'j', 'q', 'k', and 'a'.
 Simply enter the these values when prompted and get advice for your next move!

-######Disclaimer

-######The program remains unifinished.
-The program contains one mega-hash that requires a lot of input.
-It was my birthday when I created this program.
-I believe no one should have to work on their birthday.
-If I were President...